 Deodorant Rash: 3 Reasons Your Stick Is Messing With Your Pits & What To Do About It

 Maybe it's happened to you: You are testing out a new deodorant, and within a few days the area develops a rash.
 If you're lucky, you might experience slight redness or maybe even tingling upon application.
-At worst, you may experience burning, inflammation, and peeling.
+At worst, you may experience burning, inflammation, peeling, and hyperpigmentation.
 Regardless, this all sounds, uh, not great.

 First things first: Stop using whatever new deodorant you're testing out.
 Clearly, this isn't the outcome you're looking for.
 But beyond that, an armpit rash might be telling you that you're sensitive to certain common ingredients in deodorant.
 Here, what your armpit rash is trying to tell you.